 - nature items to decorate (feathers, pinecones, dried tree leaves, small stones, small bones, etc)

 - hot glue gun

 DIY dreamcatcher instructions

 The next step on our DIY dreamcatcher is the slightly more intricate part, weaving the web inside the triangle.
-Start a long string at one of the corners run the string 1-2 inches down the length of one of the sides.
-Then you will loop the string around the stick making sure to go underneath the sting as it goes around the stick.
+Start a long string at one of the corners and run the string 1-2 inches down the length of one of the sides.
+Then you will loop the string around the stick making sure to go underneath the string as it goes around the stick.
 Doing this will help keep your loop from moving on you.
 Once you pull it tight you will want to hold it tight with one hand while you work on making the next loop.

 Then you simply work your way around the entire triangle making loops around the sticks, always making sure to keep the last loop tight while you make the next loop.
 This is the first layer of your dreamcatcher web.

 After you have made your first layer looping around the sticks, all of the following layers of the web you will simply be looping around the string from the layer before.